 Start with cold water

-· If you use a paper filter, use a chemical-free paper one.
-Filters can trap diterpenes, a component of coffee which helps healthy LDLs, found in the coffee oils.
+- If you use a paper filter, use a chemical-free paper one.
+I use a permanent stainless steel filter.
+Filters can trap diterpenes, a component of coffee that helps healthy LDLs, found in the coffee oils.

 If your ultimate goal is to maximize the health benefits of your coffee, you should avoid artificial sweeteners and other additives not beneficial to your health.

-Adding salt to your coffee removes bitterness and alkalizes the coffee.
+Adding a dash of salt to your coffee grounds before brewing removes bitterness and alkalizes the coffee.
 It’s important for you to know I don’t mean ordinary “table salt”.
-I mean healthy real salt.
+I mean healthy, real salt.
 Yes, there is such a thing.

 So, there you have it.
-Sit down with me and let’s share a healthy cup of coffee as we journey together down life’s road.
+Sit down with me and let’s share a healthy cup of coffee as we journey together.